cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/converter/README.md

      - Element: An atom or isotope.
      - Material: A substance that contains at least one site or bulk phase.
      - Rate Coefficient: The coefficients used to evaluate the reaction rate expression.
- 2. Desribe that the Gas Phase, Site Phase and Bulk Phase classes are subclasses of the Phase class and the Rate Coefficient class is equivalent to the Reaction Rate Coefficient class defined in the Cyber Physical System (CPS) Behaviour ontology available at http://www.theworldavatar.com/ontology/ontocape/chemical_process_system/CPS_behavior/behavior.owl.
+ 2. Describe that the Gas Phase, Site Phase, and Bulk Phase classes are subclasses of the Phase class.
+The Rate Coefficient class is equivalent to the Reaction Rate Coefficient class defined in the Cyber-Physical System (CPS) Behaviour ontology available at http://www.theworldavatar.com/ontology/ontocape/chemical_process_system/CPS_behavior/behavior.owl.
- 3. Specify that theses classes are defined in an ontology that has the following URL: http://www.theworldavatar.com/ontology/ontokin/OntoKin.owl
+ 3. Specify that these classes are defined in an ontology with the following URL: http://www.theworldavatar.com/ontology/ontokin/OntoKin.owl.

 To achieve these goals, fill out the template as follows.